Are you looking for that perfect smile? Read on to learn about achieving excellent dental health with these tips.

 According to WHO, you should limit your intake of sugars to 10% of your daily calories.
 If you lowered this to 5%, it would even further reduce the risk of dental issues like cavities.

-Starchy foods like bread, chips, and pasta can also cause tooth decay.
+Starchy foods like bread, chips, and pasta can cause tooth decay.
 These foods tend to linger more in the mouth and will break down into sugar.

 The acid-producing bacteria in our mouths feed off this sugar.
 Too much bacteria leads to more acid, which in turn wears down our teeth faster.
 Fiber-rich fruit and vegetables and sugar-free dairy are much kinder on your teeth.